-The best and the largest parcels of the in total 45 acres of vineyards where the SYBILLE KUNTZ Riesling is growing are situated in the grand cru site Niederberg-Helden in Lieser.
+The best and the largest parcels of the in total 20 ha (50 acres) of vineyards where the SYBILLE KUNTZ Riesling is growing are situated in the grand cru site Niederberg-Helden in Lieser.
 In these parcels thrive the oldest vines.
 They were planted in the 20ties of the last century as „selection massale“ and are still own rooted.
 In a 70% inclined steep slope the midday sun hits the vines vertically and in addition the Mosel River reflects the sun with mirror like intensity.

 With a minimal diet provided to them on the surface soil, the vines are forced to send their root systems as deep as forty-five feet into the grey Devonian slate to get their nutrients.
 The Devonian slate was formed millions of years ago from the inner core of the earth to become the dominant stone deposit of the Mosel vineyards.
 Two thousand years ago the Romans had already recognized that the mineral content of the soil on these Mosel hillsides was ideal for viticulture, and they planted the steep slopes with vines.
 At Lieser they operated the largest of the thirteen ancient wine presses that have been found on the Mosel and at the very location an Information Board commemorates the spot of the Roman wine making activities.

 When you think of Mosel wines, the Riesling grape comes to mind.
-I focused on the specialty of our region and, for me, that meant growing Riesling exclusively.
+I focused on the specialty of our region and, for me, this meant cultivating Riesling exclusively.

 To make wines that would meet my ideal of what constitutes a good wine, I soon realized that I would have to spend ever more time in the vineyards and the cellar.
 And if I were to take upon myself the strenuous work on the Lieser hillside vineyards with its steep slopes of up to 70 degrees, the outcome of all that effort would have to be an awesome wine, a remarkable wine, a wine which rises to the level of those I had purchased for my wine shop from the grand cru vineyards in Burgundy and Tuscany.